gamunax/code-challenge-angular/README.md

 --

+## Considerations

+Currently the rick and morty api does not support a dynamic limit, that's why show 20 characters by page (limit default api)

 ## Starting 🚀

 _These instructions will allow you to get a working copy of the project on your premises for development and testing purposes._